wp-plugins/knews/readme.txt

 Includes a custom, unique **modular WYSIWYG** (What You See Is What You Get) editor.
 Based on templates, with no need to know HTML.

 = Features =
+* **Multilingual**: it recognizes the languages of the blog or website automatically; compatible with Polylang, WPML and qTranslate / qTranslate X.
 * **Contact Form 7** support added through [Knews + CF7 Glue](http://www.wordpress.org/plugins/knews-contact-form-7-glue) free plugin: add easily a subscription checkbox to your CF7 forms
 * Multiple mailing list subscription at once
 * Partial support(1) for WooCommerce templates: [Lets Sharp](http://knewsplugin.com/shop/es/14-lets-sharp-template.html) & [Cool Shop](http://knewsplugin.com/shop/15-cool-shop-template.html)